mwpeacey/tRF_target_prediction/README.md

 4. Update the STAR index with new splice junctions with "transcriptome_assembly/generate_STAR_index_second_pass.sh".
 This requires gathering all SJ.out.tab files from the first alignment into a single directory.
 5. Second pass alignment with "wrappers/STAR_wrapper.sh", using the updated STAR index from step 4.
 6. Stringtie assembly with "wrappers/stringtie_wrapper.sh".
 Strandedness must be determined manually (e.g. with "check_strandedness", https://github.com/signalbash/how_are_we_stranded_here)
-7. Merge stringtie assembly into a single GTF file, filter for strand information, and extract transcripts as a fasta file  with "transcriptome_assembly/stringtie_merge.sh").
+7. Merge stringtie assembly into a single GTF file and filter for strand information with "transcriptome_assembly/stringtie_merge.sh".
 This requires moving all .gtf files from step 6 into a single directory.
+8. Extract fasta sequences from the transcriptome GTF generated in step 7 with "transcriptome_assembly/gtf_to_fasta.sh".
+Individual transcripts are split into separate fasta files for faster miRanda processing.
+9. Generate a fasta of tRF3b sequences from mature tRNA sequenes from GtRNAdb with "miranda/generate_tRF_fasta.R".
-8. Run miRanda with either default miRNA or custom tRF parameters with wrappers/miranda_wrapper.sh.
+10. Run miRanda with either default miRNA or custom tRF parameters with "wrappers/miranda_wrapper.sh".
+Requires transcriptome input from step 8 and tRF input from step 9.
+Note this takes a long time given the size of the transcriptome (100,000 transcripts +).

 ## ORF prediction